 Few fields offer more growth opportunity than user experience (UX).
 User experience roles are considered to be some of the best jobs in America, according to CNN.
 Entering this promising industry requires the right training and skills to meet rising business demands.

 UX describes all interactions a customer has with a company, its services, and its products, the Nielsen Norman Group explains.
 Designers who specialize in UX work to ensure all points of contact, from the opening of a product’s box to the layout of its digital interfaces, are easy and enjoyable to navigate.
 The UX skills that designers need are varied, stemming from areas such as graphic design, psychology, engineering, and marketing.
 UX designers must cultivate a wheelhouse of both applied and soft skills to excel.

 Applied Skills for UX Designers

 When students possess an applied skill, they have knowledge of a specific competency.
 This might, for example, mean gaining familiarity with UX tools such as Adobe Creative Suite.

-UX designers can benefit from mastering the five applied skills listed below.
+UX designers can benefit from mastering these five applied skills.

 To effectively perform their jobs, UX designers must understand what their audiences want and how they view the world.
 This means mastering the ability to plan, conduct, and analyze findings from a variety of research methods, UXmatters explains.
 Aptitudes in user testing and analytical research are particularly helpful.